Sting (wrestler)

 Following the expiration of his contract with WCW's parent company AOL Time Warner in March 2002, Borden held talks with the WWF, but did not join the promotion and instead toured with World Wrestling All-Stars (WWA), winning the WWA World Heavyweight Championship, before joining then-upstart TNA in 2003.
 Over the following 11 years, he won the NWA World Heavyweight Championship on one further occasion and the TNA World Heavyweight Championship four times.
 As a result, he became the only wrestler to have won the NWA, WCW, and TNA world titles.
 He was also the inaugural inductee into the TNA Hall of Fame in 2012 before leaving the company in early 2014.
 Previously described by WWE as the greatest wrestler never to have performed for that promotion, Borden finally joined the company in late 2014, making his first appearance at Survivor Series and having his debut match at WrestleMania 31 the following year.
 His last match in WWE came at Night of Champions in September 2015, which also marked his sole WWE pay-per-view main event for the WWE World Heavyweight Championship in a losing effort.
 Borden headlined the WWE Hall of Fame Class of 2016 on April 2, where he announced his first retirement; he remained with the company under a legends contract until early 2020.

 In late 2020, Borden signed with AEW, making his first appearance at Dynamite: Winter Is Coming, subsequently coming out of retirement where he had his first match in over five years at the promotion's pay-per-view, Revolution, on March 7, 2021, a tag team victory with partner Darby Allin.
 Borden and Allin would continue to work as a team, going undefeated and winning the AEW World Tag Team Championship in February 2024.
 Sting then had his official retirement match at Revolution on March 3, 2024, retiring both as an undefeated tag team with Allin and as champion.
+He has remained with the company under a non-wrestling deal, making sporadiac appearances.

-Borden held 26 total championships throughout his career, including 22 between WCW, TNA, and AEW.
+Borden headlined numerous pay-per-view events, including Starrcade three times (in 1989, 1990, and 1997) and Bound for Glory four times (in 2006, 2007, 2008, and 2009), the flagship events of WCW and TNA, respectively.
+He held 26 total championships throughout his career, including 22 between WCW, TNA, and AEW.
 Readers of Pro Wrestling Illustrated named him "Most Popular Wrestler of the Year" on four occasions, a record he shares with John Cena.
 In 2016, Borden was inducted into the Wrestling Observer Newsletter Hall of Fame.
 Slam!
 Sports wrote that he holds "a lofty level of prestige that few will ever touch".